 The booth uses a simple hat rack to highlight some of this designer's most eye-catching pieces, plus there's a table with risers to provide more display space further back into the booth.
 If you peek under the table covering, you'll see a nice big bucket probably full of extra inventory or craft show survival supplies.

-Next we have two more booths that use a hat stand to feature a few key items.
+Next we have two more accessories display booths that feature a hat stand to highlight a few key items.

 In the photo on the left, notice the shelves at the back.
 Simply turning boxes on their sides to create a diamond-shaped grid adds a lot of interest and movement to this accessories display.